Kovan Tax Law - Jason Kovan | Tax Attorney

 Some require urgent collections defense, while others require a structured negotiation and documentation process.

-You should strongly consider speaking with an IRS audit attorney if:
+You should strongly consider speaking with an tax attorney who deals with IRS uadit matters if:

 The amount in question is significant.